 The purposes of this study are (1) to examine the relationship between the AC size and financial report timeliness, (2) to extend prior studies on the AC financial expertise by investigating the association between the AC accounting financial expertise and financial reporting timeliness, and (3) to determine how meeting frequency affect financial report timeliness.
 This study examines the size, expertise, and meetings on audit report timelines, and fills the gap in the research literature by examining the AC effectiveness in an Indonesian context.
 We focus on discussing the financial report timelines as one of the terms to define the financial report quality.
 The timeliness of delivering of financial statements to the public is essential to maintain information's relevance in the financial statements (Sakka & Jarboui, 2016).
 The delay in the delivery of financial statements will fail to influence user decisions.
 For investors, the timely financial statements will reduce uncertainty in investment decision making and disseminate asymmetric information among investors in the capital markets (Jaggi & Tsui, 1999).
-Timely delivery of financial statements will reduce leaks, rumors, and insider trading in the stock markets (Owusu-Ansah, 2000).
-The timeliness of financial statement submission will also provide valuable information for shareholders' decision-making process (Al-Ajmi, 2008).
+Timely delivery of financial statement submission will also provide valuable information for shareholders' decision-making process (Al-Ajmi, 2008).

 However, presenting financial statements within a reasonable time as required by prevailing regulations is sometimes challenging due to several factors.
 One of which is the financial statements should go through the process of auditing before it is published.
 The slowness of the independent public accountants to complete auditing process will make the financial statements are delivered overdue.
-Audit report lag has been a variable of interest in many studies, not only due to its usefulness to serve as a proxy for the occurrence of auditorclient management negotiations and audit efficiency, but also its tendency to postpone the release of earnings information to the market (Durand, 2019).
-The AC, as one of the critical components of the CG can anticipate such overdue, as Sakka & Jarboui (2016) suggest that good structures of CG will improve the quality of report timeliness.
+Audit report lag has been a variable of interest in many studies, not only due to its usefulness to serve as a proxy for the occurrence of auditor-client management negotiations and audit efficiency, but also its tendency to postpone the release of earnings information to the market (Durand, 2019).
+The AC, as one of the critical components of the CG can anticipate such overdue, as Sakka and Jarboui (2016) suggest that good structures of CG will improve the quality of report timeliness.
 We examine three AC characteristics, namely, members' financial expertise, size, and meeting frequency.
-Previous studies by Bedard et al. (2010) and Spira (2003) show that the effectiveness of the AC influenced by the characteristics of the committee.
-Some of the AC characteristics examined by previous studies include size, members' independence, gender proportion, and meeting frequency (Mohamad Nor, Shafie, & wan hussin, 2010; Sun, Liu, & Lan, 2011).
+Previous studies by Bedard et al.(2010) and Spira (2003) show that the effectiveness of the AC influenced by the characteristics of the committee.
+Some of the AC characteristics examined by previous studies include size, members' independence, gender proportion, and meeting frequency (Mohamad Nor & Shafie, 2010; Sun et al., 2011).

 This study gives some contributions.
 First, the study provides literarture of a new perspective about the AC effectiveness and provide practical implications concerning the AC oversight of financial reporting.
-Although there are many literatures on CG and the AC (see DeZoort et al., 2002; Turley and Zaman, 2004), most research are predominantly carried out in the context of developed economies such as US and UK and this study findings may not apply to other economies which have different contextual environments (Collier & Zaman, 2005; Zaman, Hudaib, & Haniffa, 2011).
+Although there are many literatures on CG and the AC (see DeZoort et al.2002; Turley & Zaman, 2004), most research are predominantly carried out in the context of developed economies such as US and UK and this study findings may not apply to other economies which have different contextual environments (Collier & Zaman, 2005; Zaman et al., 2011).
 This is supported by one of previous studies stating that the AC is related to accounting information quality in various economies (Woidtke & Yeh, 2013).
 This study will focus on the AC performance in the context of developing countries in Asia, especially Indonesia.